UPPMAX/HPC-python/docs/install_packages.rst

       **First go to the directory you want your environment in.**

-      .. admonition:: Load modules for Python, numpy (in SciPy-bundle), matplotlib (since we need it for seaborn), create the virtual environment, activate the environment, and install spacy and seaborn on Kebnekaise at HPC2N
+      .. admonition:: Load modules for Python, numpy (in SciPy-bundle), matplotlib (since we need it for seaborn), create the virtual environment, activate the environment, and install spacy, seaborn on Kebnekaise at HPC2N
          :class: dropdown

          .. code-block:: console